rigbetellabs/tortoisebot_mini/README.md

 ### 3.3 Testing out Teleop:

-Keep the previous terminal running ad on a new terminal type the following command to start the teleoperation node.
+Keep the previous terminal running add on a new terminal type the following command to start the teleoperation node.
 ```
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py
 ```